800 - BUSINESS PROCEDURES

 June 2022

-817 - Lease, Sale, or Disposal of Real Property and Personal Property with a unit price over $5000
+817 - Lease, Sale, or Disposal of School District Buildings and Sites

-817 - Lease, Sale, or Disposal of Real Property and Personal Property with a unit price over $5000
+817 - Lease, Sale, or Disposal of School District Buildings and SitesBUSINESS PROCEDURES

 Series 800